 Link to the NHMU website and reserve your seats.

 Tumbleweeds is an initiative of the Utah Film Center hosted by the Viridian Event Center.
 On the 3rd Saturday of each month, we'll feature independant and international films picked for families and people of all ages.

 See a Disney classic on the big screen!
 A beautiful princess born in a faraway kingdom is cursed to fall into a deep sleep that can only be awakened by true love’s first kiss.
 Determined to protect her, her parents ask three fairies to raise her in hiding.
 But the evil Maleficent is just as determined to seal the princess’s fate.

 More details can be found on the Utah Film Center website.

 Utah Film Circuit: West Jordan is an initiative of the Utah Film Center and the Viridian Event Center.
 Join us for this monthly screening series that features the best dramatic and documentary films from around the world.

 First impressions can be deceiving, and sometimes you have to "open" someone up to hear their stories.
-Join us for the first annual Living Books Library program at the Viridian Event Center on Saturday, March 29 from 11:00 – 2:00 p.m.
+Join us for the second annual Living Books Library program at the Viridian Event Center on Saturday, March 28 from 10:00 am – 3:00 p.m.
 Living Books are volunteers you “borrow” who share stories about their personal experiences.
 You can schedule 15 minute conversations to learn more about the individuals in your community – refugees, authors, world travelers, a Chinese immigrant, a mountaineer, religious leaders, veterans, GLBTQ persons and others.